 When camelie reaches 200 Chic Points, she will be in the Style Council!

 I’m going to school in Hamilton (Canada!), and I have to say that the three things I love about it are:

 1) I’m always close to the lake (Lake Ontario)!
 I can literally walk to a lovely, empty beach from my apartment even though I’m in a city.

 2) Nature!
 I can see huge, tree-covered hills pretty much everywhere I go.
 The city’s built around the lake so I’m always close to water.
 Tons of nature trails within the city.
 And I can see deer right next to my apartment building (literally), even though I live on a main street.

 3) It feels like a small town.
 Even though Hamilton’s technically a city, there a very few high rise buildings downtown, or anywhere really.
 There are lots of small, old buildings, old houses, and even some cobblestone streets in some areas.
-It’s a very charming place.posted 12 months ago
+It’s a very charming place.posted almost 5 years ago